Our responses to reviews and inquiries

 We have made progress, but we know there is more to do.
 If we are to help prevent another tragedy and improve care for patients we, along with everyone else in the healthcare system, need to work together.

 The reforms we have underway reflect our determination to be a more outward facing, proactive and responsive regulator.
-In this initial report we have responded to each of Robert Francis’ recommendations and provided further detail of what we are attempting to do.
+In this initial report we have responded to each of Robert Francis’ recommendations and provided detail of what we are attempting to do.